 His aberrant experience of not-time and not-memory are as valid as anyone else’s; his experiences demonstrate how framed all experiences turn out to be.
 Although in workaday life we take it for granted, Memento challenges us to question our interpretations from partial evidence by taking the familiar and given and making them unfamiliar and strange.
 As is evident in Leonard’s reliance on photography as an extension of memory.
 Leonard uses a representation system to get by, yet so does everyone.
 Making his index of facts and knowledge ephemeral draws attention to how our own more stable representations are still just that, representations rather than read-outs of facts wholescale.

 The authority we accord to memory is actually just as subject-relative a signifying process as an external system; I take the opposite lesson from Joseph Levine’s argument that the mind being a computational processor summing inputs gives reason for drawing a line to privilege the interior mind above external inputs.
-Without object input there would be no mind at all!
-Moreover the lines between objects and thoughts are versatile.
+Without object input, there would be no mind at all!
+Moreover, the lines between objects and thoughts are versatile.
 Acceptance and Commitment Therapy, for instance, uses literal paper labels—signs—on patients’ bodies, carried notes, and movements incongruous to ‘voice’, to reconstitute self-knowledge.
 This technique of mind reconstitution is an embodied process reliant on input objects, a representational system of the same kind, but never extent, as Leonard’s representation system.
 Leonard trusts photos, tattoos, and notes as thoughts, whereas therapy subjects alter their thoughts with labels.
-Therefore Leonard, in his extreme condition, demonstrates further how label representations play a constitutive, even prescriptive, role rather than a descriptive one.
-Whereas therapy subjects presumably like to think the labels are tools for them, for Leonard his tools in a sense are him.
+Therefore Leonard, in his extreme condition, demonstrates further how label-representations play a constitutive, even prescriptive, role rather than a descriptive one.
+Whereas therapy subjects presumably like to think the labels are tools for them, for Leonard his tools in a sense constitute him.
 His representation system is a substitute for his long-term memory.

 Leonard relies on conditioned behaviours (subconscious habits) and physical cues (notes, photographs, tattoos) to substitute for his amnesia.
 Audiences are deliberately placed in these peculiar “epistemic shoes”.
 Conditioning, cues, and search for answers are ready analogues for audiences making sense of Memento.
 Note the participatory verb, making sense.
-Audiences are literally processing and reasoning, in becoming rather than collecting or piecing together Memento objectively, they do do with a share in the partiality and difficulty suffered by Leonard, and by his extreme extension, to a degree by everyone.
-Such as the endless forums who discuss the ‘real’, ‘true’, or ‘final’ meanings of Memento.
+Audiences are literally processing and reasoning, in becoming rather than collecting or piecing together Memento objectively, they do so with a share in the partiality and difficulty suffered by Leonard, and by his extreme extension, to a degree by everyone.
+Such as the endless forum members who discuss the ‘real’, ‘true’, or ‘final’ meanings of Memento.

 I see the virtue in this ambivalent epistemology, so I disagree with Weese’s claim that her students misread Natalie.
 On the contrary, attributing vengeance to Natalie could be correct because no criteria falsifies either way.
 Just like Leonard is stuck between both John and James G without ever knowing either way.
-Weese’s belief is akin to a visual illusion therefore where she sees a rabbit and her students see a duck; yet she wishes to correct that it is really the rabbit’ agnostically seeing both is most accurate.
+Weese’s belief is akin to a visual illusion, where she sees a rabbit and her students see a duck; yet she wishes to correct that it is really the rabbit’ agnostically seeing both is most accurate.

 Granted, there definitely are misreadings.
 Memento is no different.
 Consider for an absurd example a proposition like ‘Teddy is an alien’ or that ‘Leonard has no tattoos’.
 Memento however never offers such low-hanging fruit.
 Instead it boasts an ambivalent epistemology where final answers and resolution are averted with indeterminacy—leaving many options and vacillation between possibilities—open in its design.